inscapist/emacs-osx/README.md

 ## NOTE

 For doom emacs users, there has been a load of issues between doom and native-compiled emacs.
-Please use `emacsOsx` or `emacsOsxTile` till the dust settles.
+Please do not update either Doom or Emacs till the dust settles.
 - https://github.com/hlissner/doom-emacs/issues/4995
 - https://github.com/hlissner/doom-emacs/pull/5040
 - https://github.com/hlissner/doom-emacs/issues/5038